-We review accessibility criteria and features when procuring goods, services and facilities.
-Our bid documents lay out any specific accessibility requirements that may be required or desired when tendering for goods and services so that they become part of the evaluation process.
+During the reporting period, we reviewed accessibility criteria and features when procuring goods, services and facilities.
+Our bid documents identified any specific accessibility requirements that were required or desired when tendering for goods and services so that they became part of the evaluation process.